tdameros/42-fdf/README.md

-# 42 FDF Project
+# FDF Project

 _FDF is short for ’fil de fer’ in French which means ’wireframe model’._

-This is the FDF project for the 42 school.
 The goal of this project is to create a 3D wireframe model of a landscape given a file containing the altitude of each point.

 The wireframe is projected onto a 2D plane using an isometric projection.